Middlesbrough Council's Dog Warden Service aims to promote responsible dog ownership and control nuisance.

 Out of hours service

-If you find a stray dog out of office hours (4.30pm to 9am) you should inform us by calling the out of hours service on 01642 726050.
+If you find a stray dog out of office hours (4:30pm to 9am) you should inform us by calling the out of hours service on 01642 726050.
 There is no collection service outside normal office hours so you'll be asked to either keep the dog until the next working day when it'll be collected by the dog warden, or requested to take the dog to the council's out of hours drop off centre.
-This must only be done by arrangement and you'll be advised of what to do when you call us.
+This must only be done by arrangement and we'll tell you what to do when you call us.